jiaola/marc4js/README.md

 One useful function of the Stream API is pipe to interact between multiple streams.
 You may use this function to pipe a stream.Readable string source to a stream.Writable object destination.
 This example is available as `node samples/parse_pipe.js`.
-It reads a file, parses its content and then transform it back to MARC string.
+It reads a iso2709 MARC file, parses its content and then transform it back to ISO2709 string.

 ```javascript
 var marc4js = require('marc4js');